Provide a summary of the book of Judith. Include the main themes, important figures, and its significance in the Bible.

 Important Figures:

-- Holofernes: The Assyrian general, representing the oppressive forces against the Jewish people.
+- Holofernes: The Assyrian general who represents the oppressive forces against Israel.

 Significance in the Bible: